memfault/interrupt/_drafts/cortex-m-breakpoints.md

 The other advantage of removing and adding back breakpoints anytime the system is halted is it reduces the probability of the debugger getting killed and leaving the system in a state where breakpoints are left installed.

 > Fun Fact: GDB doesn't send the `s` packet for single-stepping on all targets.
-Some (such as arm-elf-linux-\*) use "software single stepping" where GDB will determine the next instruction itself and install a hardware breakpoint at that location.
+Some targets (such as arm-elf-linux-\*) use "software single stepping" where GDB will determine the next instruction itself and install a hardware breakpoint at that location.
 This can be useful if native single stepping is not supported.
 You can check if this mode is in use by dumping the gdb-specific arch information, `maintenance print architecture`, and looking to see if `gdbarch_software_single_step_p` is not a NULL pointer.

 ## Cortex-M Hardware Breakpoints